Coral conservation genomics...

 Coral reefs across the world are undergoing rapid deterioration due to a combination of local and global stressors.
-Although this has resulted in a worldwide decline of coral cover overall, there is substantial variation in the susceptibility of different coral species, between populations associated with distinct reef habitats (within species), and often even within populations.
-By combining conservation genomics approaches and large-area underwater imaging, we aim to explore how neutral and adaptive processes shape coral populations across “reefscapes”, and how that affects their ability to persist into the future.
+Although this has resulted in a worldwide decline of coral cover overall, there is substantial variation in the susceptibility of different coral species, different populations within a species (e.g. associated with distinct reef habitats), and even different individuals within a population.
+Using genomic approaches, we study the diversity and viability of coral populations, to assess their ability to persist into the future.

 Photo by Kathryn Whitney - California Academy of Sciences